 Many of the services we deliver to Londoners are different to those of a typical local council.
-While we deliver our services to people at home, at work and elsewhere, many of these services, by their nature, have to be delivered face to face and on site.
+Whilst we deliver our services to people at home, at work and elsewhere, many of these services, by their nature, have to be delivered face to face and on site.
 But we are committed to delivering as many of our services digitally, and by equipping our staff with the digital tools they need to support their face-to-face interactions.
-We recognise the importance of considering how different groups will access our services, including our own staff, and will take into account the differing needs of users who are potentially likely to be impacted when we implement I&T solutions.

-We launched a new website in April 2018 - which meets current accessibility standards - and this provides a good platform to develop digital services where they are appropriate for what we do.
-During the life of the strategy, and beyond, we will look at new ways to deliver services in a digitally enabled way, whilst always considering the special needs of different users, like older people and those with disabilities.
-We are also maximising the opportunities available to us to deliver a wide range of information about the Brigade in an accessible way, and to develop this to provide better insights for the public about what the Brigade does using new data presentation tools.
+We launched a new website in April 2018 and this provides a good platform to develop digital services where they are appropriate for what we do.
+During the life of the strategy, and beyond, we will look at new ways to deliver services in a digitally enabled way.
+We are also maximising the opportunities available to us to deliver a wide range of information about the Brigade, and to develop this to provide better insights for the public about what the Brigade does using new data presentation tools.